ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series-highlighting/index.md

 ## Series Highlighting with Multiple Series

 Let's take a look at the pie chart configuration now, which is going to be slightly different.
-Notice the following:
+Note the following:

 - We are using the same data set for the pie chart example as for the column chart example, but because the pie series are not stacked, we need 4 different pie series - one for each quarter - to render the whole data set.
 - If the series are missing the `title` config, we will have legend items that are indistinguishable from those of other series,